munificent/craftinginterpreters/book/chunks-of-bytecode.md

 </aside>

 On my laptop, that takes jlox about 72 seconds to execute.
 An equivalent C program finishes in half a second.
-Our dynamically-typed scripting language is never going to be as fast as a statically-typed language with manual memory management, but we don't need to settle for more than *two orders of magnitude* slower.
+Our dynamically typed scripting language is never going to be as fast as a statically typed language with manual memory management, but we don't need to settle for more than *two orders of magnitude* slower.